sara-hay/sara-hay/README.md

 ## Hi there 👋

-- 🔭 I’m a Cyber Security Engineering Student at GMU.
+- 🔭 Cyber Security Engineering Student at GMU.
 - 🌱 I’m currently working on ???
-- 📫 How to reach me: Message me on Linkedin.
+- 📫 How to reach me: Linkedin.